-Careers Springboard hold frequent meetings and discussions on interview technique to help you make the most of every opportunity by being well prepared and organised.
-Members can also book one to one interview practice sessions and interview coaching to work on particular concerns regarding interview technique etc.
+Careers Springboard hold regular webinars on interview techniques.
+These help you make the most of every opportunity by being well prepared and organised.
+Look at previous presentations to help you, or join an upcoming event.
+Members can also book one to one interview practice sessions and interview coaching to work on particular concerns regarding interview technique.

-- Thoroughly research the company’s activities, ownership, structure, financial status and products, well ahead of the interview.
+- Use websites such as LinkedIn, Companies House and Glassdoor to thoroughly research the company’s activities, ownership, structure, financial status and products.
 Look at the annual report.
 What’s hot in the press?
 Who are their main competitors?

-- Check the organisation’s website – it will usually state the values of the organisation and, sometimes in the Careers section, desired employee behaviours – try to reflect these in your answers.
+- Check the organisation’s website, it will usually state the values of the organisation and desired employee behaviours.
+Try to reflect these in your answers.

-- Clarify the type of interview to which you are invited; is it with a recruitment consultant or the HR department, a selection panel, a line manager or with the senior executive who can make the final decision?
-Where possible, get the interviewers’ names and find out about them via LinkedIn
+- Clarify the type of interview.
+Is it with a recruitment consultant or the HR department, a selection panel, a line manager or with the senior executive who can make the final decision?
+Where possible, get the interviewers’ names and find out about them via LinkedIn.

-- Identify some questions that you would like to ask – ones that indicate your interest in and enthusiasm for the job/company
+- Identify some questions that you would like to ask which indicate your interest in and enthusiasm for the job/company.

-- Plan your journey in advance, check parking availability near to the interview location, to ensure that you will be on time and can present yourself in a fully composed and confident manner
+- If your interview is face to face, plan your journey in advance.
+Check parking availability near to the interview location.
+Ensure that you will be on time so can present yourself in a fully composed and confident manner.

 - Have any papers in a single folder.
 No brief case to fumble with.
 Look organised.